At Page Eight we accept offline orders (Walk-in, Whatsapp, Telegram, Facebook or Instagram) and online orders (Website).

 No, in order to keep our prices competitive and as low as possible, only one original artwork can be used for each quantity ordered.
 So, if 500 business cards or flyers are ordered, all 500 have to be identical.

-Most products at Page Eight can be ordered with turnarounds from 4 days to same day completion, depending on the size and quantity ordered.
+Most products at Page Eight can be ordered with turnarounds from 4 working days, 3 working days, 2 working days, 1 working days to same day completion, depending on the product, size and quantity ordered.

-Turnaround times begin once we receive print-ready files are approved.
+Turnaround times begin once we receive print-ready files are checked and approved by our team.
 If the files are not print-ready the order may lapse past the cutoff time for that business day.
 An order is not considered toward any turnaround time until print-ready files are present as part of the order.

 Adding extra finishing such as creasing, numbering, folding or other additional finish will add to the base turnaround.
 The change will be reflected in the available options.